algrshn/traffic-signs/README.md

 #### Basis of the dataset

-Our final dataset is the result of compilation from a number of sources.
+My final dataset is the result of compilation from a number of sources.
 The basis is a LISA (Laboratory for Intelligent & Safe Automobiles) dataset available [here](http://cvrr.ucsd.edu/LISA/lisa-traffic-sign-dataset.html).
-LISA dataset is a set of frames with annotations, out of which we extracted images of traffic signs with labels.
-We chose to keep only 12 categories of **US traffic signs**, as they were best represented.
+LISA dataset is a set of frames with annotations, out of which I extracted images of traffic signs with labels.
+I chose to keep only 12 categories of **US traffic signs**, as they were best represented.
 Here is the list:

 1. Added Lane
 2. Left Curve